William Carey Taylor

-William Carey Taylor (September 30, 1886 in Mayfield, Kentucky – March 18, 1971) was an English Baptist minister and missionary for a longtime in Brazil, and a Professor of Greek New Testament and related subjects in the Baptist Theological Seminary of Rio de Janeiro.
+William Carey Taylor (September 30, 1886, in Mayfield, Kentucky – March 18, 1971) was an American Baptist minister and missionary for a longtime in Brazil, and a Professor of Greek New Testament and related subjects in the Baptist Theological Seminary of Rio de Janeiro.

 Life

 While living in Louisville, Kentucky, he belonged to Walnut Street Baptist Church.

 He received his B.A. degree from Bethel College and completed his Th.M. and Th.D. at Southwestern Baptist Theological Seminary in Ft.
 Worth, Texas.

 Taylor was a Southern Baptist missionary in Brazil by the Foreign Mission Board of the Southern Baptist Convention for 41 years (1915 to 1956).
 He worked primarily as an educator in Brazil, serving as President and Dean of the North Brazil Seminary in Recife, Brazil.
 After leaving the mission field in Brazil, he resided in Louisville, Kentucky.

 Taylor died at the age of 84 at his home at the Berkeley Hotel, 664 S. Fourth.